tcprescott/sahasrahbot/docs/mystery/league_season3.md

   expert: 5
 ```

 This is the meat of the customizer settings you'll need to deal with.
 These also apply to the triforce subweight.
+The "
-The "eq" section provides a chance to start with Pegasus Boots or a pre-activated Flute.
+eq" section provides a chance to start with Pegasus Boots or a pre-activated Flute.

-If the world state is `standard`, the Flute will instead be deactivated and must
+If the world state is `standard`, the Flute will instead be deactivated and must be reactivated after finishing escape.
-be reactivated after finishing escape.
-This is to prevent rainstate-related
-softlocks from occuring.
+This is to prevent rainstate-related softlocks from occuring.

 ```yaml
 customizer:
   eq: